The role and responsibilities of a Sponsor

 The eligibility process is limited to eligibility under the Listing Rules and does not assess the suitability (or not) of a particular issuer.
 However, for reputational reasons, sponsors will consider carefully which prospective listings or corporate transactions they wish to be associated with.

-Although sponsors do not do not formally ‘endorse’ the suitability of investing in the particular company’s securities, the sponsor helps to ensure appropriate disclosure for investors.
-A sponsor must disclose to us and/or investors in the prospectus (or equivalent document) matters that could be detrimental to investors.
+Although sponsors do not formally ‘endorse’ the suitability of investing in the particular company’s securities, the sponsor helps to ensure appropriate disclosure for investors.
+A sponsor must ensure that matters that could be detrimental to investors have been disclosed in the prospectus (or equivalent document) or in writing to the FCA.

 The disclosure based regime that we operate means that it is up to each investor to decide, based upon the disclosure, whether or not they should invest in the company.